cloudamqp/java-amqp-example/README.md

     :::term
     $ mvn install

-This compiles your java classes and also generates a script called "app.sh" that you can use to run your Java application.
+This compiles your Java classes and also generates a script called "app.sh" that you can use to run your Java application.
 To run the applicaiton use the command:

     :::term
     $ sh target/bin/app.sh

 That's it.
-You are now ready to deploy this java application to Heroku.
+You are now ready to deploy this Java application to Heroku.

 # Deploy your Application to Heroku